 Furthermore, we’ve all experienced the annoyance of being served ads we weren’t interested in.
-Today’s consumers are frustrated by irrelevant ads following them around the web and respond more positively to personalised content delivered to them at the right time, in the right channels.
-People-based targeting enables retailers to provide this personalisation more easily.
-By leveraging omnichannel data sources, including historical online orders, in-store orders, call centre interactions, and customer surveys, you can increase the relevance of your messaging.
+Today’s consumers are frustrated by irrelevant ads following them around the web and respond more positively to personalized content delivered to them at the right time, in the right channels.
+People-based targeting enables retailers to provide this personalization more easily.
+By leveraging omnichannel data sources, including historical online orders, in-store orders, call center interactions, and customer surveys, you can increase the relevance of your messaging.
 More relevant ads mean higher engagement rates, which ultimately lead to higher returns-on-ad-spend (ROAS).

-To succeed with people-based targeting—and mitigate the risk of ad fraud—businesses need to first create a centralised view of their customers.
+To succeed with people-based targeting—and mitigate the risk of ad fraud—businesses need to first create a centralized view of their customers.

 Battling ad fraud with an enriched single customer view

 People-based targeting isn’t possible without a clear, clean, and unified customer database.